- How are gastrointestinal stromal tumors treated?

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells can also be affected by chemo, which can lead to side effects.
 Side effects depend on the specific drugs used, their dose, and the length of treatment.
 Common side effects of chemo include:

 - Hair loss

 - An increased chance of infection (from a shortage of white blood cells)

 - Problems with bleeding or bruising (from a shortage of blood platelets)

 - Fatigue or shortness of breath (from low red blood cell counts)

 Along with the risks above, some chemo drugs can cause other side effects.
 Most side effects improve once treatment is stopped, but some can last a long time.
 Let your health care team know if you have side effects, so they can be treated.
 There are ways to prevent or treat many of the side effects of chemotherapy.
 For example, many drugs can help prevent or treat nausea and vomiting.

-For more information about chemotherapy, see our document Understanding Chemotherapy: A Guide for Patients and Families.
+For more information about chemotherapy, see our document A Guide to Chemotherapy.
 If you’d like more information on a drug used in your treatment or a specific drug mentioned in this section, see our Guide to Cancer Drugs , or call us with the names of the medicines you’re taking.